 2. Meet with potential advisers

-Once you’ve identified potential new advisers, schedule a first meeting with them to discuss your needs and goals.
+Once you’ve identified potential new advisers, schedule a free initial meeting to discuss your needs and goals.

-This will give you an opportunity to get a sense of their approach and whether they’re a good fit for you.
+This will allow you to understand their approach and whether they’re a good fit for you.

 3. Notify your current adviser